 Although the actual disciplina are elusive, there have been advances in study and newly unearthed artifacts that have begun to illuminate the period in which the books were originally set down and propagated.
-Firstly this time has been identified as beginning in the 9th and extending to the 7th century BC and many of the details about the disciplina are confirmed by secondary evidence.
+Firstly, this time has been identified as beginning in the 9th and extending to the seventh century BCE and many of the details about the disciplina are confirmed by secondary evidence.

 Furthermore, as I have discussed, the art of haruspicy in particular is both a major element of Etruscan mysticism as well as a strong connection to the Mesopotamian origins of such practices across the ancient Mediterranean and indeed Europe generally.
 Just to return briefly to the etymological connections, Greek τέρᾰτᾰ, “signs, omens, portents” of uncertain origin in dictionaries, seems quite close to Akkadian têrtu, meaning “divine instruction” which was used specifically to refer to liver reading, also connecting to the name 𐌀𐌉𐌔𐌄𐌓𐌄𐌕 (Teresia), meaning “that from beyond”, found in Etruscan, and also in Greek as Τειρεσίας (typically Romanized as Tiresias), a long-lived blind Theban (Θηβαῖος) soothsayer of myth.

-Again it’s hard to separate the Roman practices from the Etruscan ones as haruspices were fully integrated into the cultic practices of the former but those rites seem to have been of clearly Etruscan origin.
-Despite a few 4th century prohibitions, this form of divination continued on into Late Antiquity.
+Again, it’s hard to separate the Roman practices from the Etruscan ones as haruspices were fully integrated into the cultic practices of the former, but those rites seem to have been of clearly Etruscan origin.
+Despite a few fourth century prohibitions, this form of divination continued on into Late Antiquity (third–eighth centuries CE).
 Indeed, the influence can be seen in Greece where some of the Etruscan elaborations of the technical science appear in their rituals as well.

 As I mentioned previously, the main reason the art seems to have remained Etruscan even after that culture’s absorption is that it was passed from father to son.
-This is explicitly described in many Roman sources including repeated references by Cicero and quite explicitly by Tacitus:³
+This is explicitly described in many Roman sources, including repeated references by Cicero and explicitly by Tacitus, thus:³

 The operative lines here are the opening ones:

-In Etruscan art the practice is represented from circa 450–400 BC, with images of famous prophets appearing in the mid-4th century and realia such as liver models in the 3rd and 2nd centuries.
-Images on the backs of mirrors are common, such as the one I included in Part 2B depicting the mythic soothsayer 𐌔𐌀𐌗𐌋𐌀𐌗 (Khalkhas L. Calchas) in a characteristic pose with his left foot resting on a rock, holding the liver in his left hand and examining it with his right.
-Again it’s clear that this strong continuity reflects a practice that has to have existed from the Archaic period (600–480 BC) and have become progressively more widespread.
+In Etruscan art, the practice is represented from circa 450–400 BC, with images of famous prophets appearing in the mid-fourth century and realia, such as liver models in the third and second centuries.
+Images on the backs of mirrors are common, such as the one I included in Part 2B, depicting the mythic soothsayer 𐌔𐌀𐌗𐌋𐌀𐌗 (Khalkhas, L. Calchas) in a characteristic pose with his left foot resting on a rock, holding the liver in his left hand and examining it with his right.
+Again, it’s clear that this strong continuity reflects a practice that has to have existed from the Archaic period (600–480 BCE) and have become progressively more widespread.

-The inscription on Laris Pulenas’ sarcophagus also matches entirely with the idea of the heredity of divinatory art among the Etruscans, which, taken together with the other evidence, can only lead one to conclude that the art was well established and documented by the Etruscans at least as far back as the Roman Kingdom (753 BC–509 BC), making the Orientalizing period (ca. 730–580 BC) seem still more probable as the point of its transmission from the ancient East.
+The inscription on Laris Pulenas’ sarcophagus also matches entirely with the idea of the heredity of divinatory art among the Etruscans, which, taken together with the other evidence, can only lead one to conclude that the art was well established and documented by the Etruscans at least as far back as the Roman Kingdom (753–509 BCE), making the Orientalizing period (ca. 730–580 BCE) seem still more probable as the point of its transmission from the ancient East.

-Turning to Mesopotamia, we also see a clear model for the hereditary tradition of esotericism in cuneiform documents:⁴
+Turning to the Ancient Near East (ANE), we also see a clear model for the hereditary tradition of esotericism in cuneiform documents:⁴

 The secrets of ashipu-art, the knowing one shall show them to the knowing one; he who does not know does not see them; to your son whom you love, make him pronounce the name of god Asallukhi and god Ninurta, and show him.